Road trip activities the whole family will enjoy!

 Road trips provide wonderful opportunities for family bonding and exploration.
 All of the different scenery and landscapes can help expand your world-view in a very literal sense!

 A road trip is a great chance to catch up with your kids after the busy end-of-term period.
-Stop and think about reconnecting with your loved ones and leaving the hustle and bustle of work behind for the open road… sounds relaxing, doesn’t it?
+To stop and think about reconnecting with your loved ones and leave the hustle and bustle of work behind for the open road… sounds relaxing, doesn’t it?

 As amazing as uninterrupted family time can be, it’s understandable that hours upon hours in a confined place with your nearest and dearest can sometimes become a little…tedious.

 If you’re keen to make the miles fly by (without having to use a single iPad!) take a look at these fun and family-friendly road trip activities!

 Make a Playlist

 Get your family set for ‘car karaoke’ by creating a group playlist of songs you’d love to sing and jam to on your trip!
 Why not have a car karaoke suggestions box in your home’s communal area for the week leading up to the trip, and every time you think of a song you can put a slip in the box?

 Open up the box the night before and program all the songs into your music player.
 Set it to random and get ready for a great mood-lifting playlist to accompany your drive!

 If you’re after some peace and quiet, why not get your kids to make a list of their favourite songs?
 They can listen to it with some headphones and be blissfully distracted for an hour or so.
 If they need a nap, don’t forget to sneak some soothing tunes in there – I won’t tell!

 Encourage your child to reflect on the wonderful and unique experiences they are having by filling out a travel journal along the way.
 Take along a blank notebook and encourage them to fill it with memories.